Develop a Procurement Plan to help deliver the services your community needs – sustainability.

 Meeting the policy and operational requirements of procurement improves compliance, value for money and transparency at council as well as protecting council’s reputation.

-Councils are bound by their statutory procurement objectives to ‘ensure that resources are used efficiently and effectively, and services are provided in accordance with Best Value principles to best meet the needs of the local community and to improve the overall quality of life of people in the local community’ (Victorian Local Government Best Practice Guidelines 2013).
+Councils are bound by their statutory procurement objectives to ensure that resources are used efficiently and effectively to best meet the needs of the local community and to improve the overall quality of life of people in the local community.

-Each year councils across Victoria collectively spend in excess of $3b procuring goods and services in a wide variety of expenditure areas.
+Each year councils procure goods and services in a wide variety of expenditure areas.

-Each council has an obligation under the ‘Local Government Act’ to ensure that procurement is governed by a set of best practice general principles including:
+Council’s have an obligation under the Legislation to ensure that procurement is governed by a set of best practice principles including:

 - Value for money

 - Probity and Transparency

 Key to a council’s procurement process is to have in place clear policies and guidelines that are understood by all employees and potentially contractors engaged in the procurement process.

 CT Management Group has associates experienced in reviewing or establishing council procurement structures.